 Criminal Defense Attorney and former prosecutor Jack Kaleita has dedicated his practice to criminal defense in the Central Florida area and throughout the State of Florida, and he is committed to protecting the rights of his clients and to fighting for their liberty.

 The Law Offices of Jack A. Kaleita, P.A. handles all types of criminal defense matters for clients throughout Central Florida, including the cities of Orlando, Longwood and all its surrounding communities.
-Among the primary counties we serve are Orange, Seminole County, Osceola County, Brevard County and Polk County, however, we also assist clients throughout Florida.
+Among the primary counties we serve are Orange County, Seminole County, Volusia County, Osceola County, Lake County and Brevard County, however, we also assist clients throughout Florida.

 Our law firm has handled thousand of cases, including: